Cezero/dnd_tools/packages/shared/docs/feature-system/static-data.md

 **For complete documentation on maintenance and extension, see**: [Maintenance and Extension](../application-overview/maintenance-and-extension.md)

 **Feature-Specific Maintenance Considerations**:
-- **Enum Value Management**: Adding new enum values for modifier types, bonus types, and choice behaviors
+- **Enum Value Management**: Adding new enum values for entity types, applies-to types, and condition types
 - **Backward Compatibility**: Ensuring new enum values don't break existing feature data
 - **Validation Updates**: Updating validation schemas when new enum values are added
 - **UI Component Updates**: Updating select lists and form components when enum values change
+- **Type Compatibility Updates**: Updating the entity type compatibility matrix when new applies-to types are added